 TOKYO (TR) – By any measure, the assassination of socialist politician Inejiro Asanuma in Tokyo in 1960 was a shocking event — and five decades later the impact of the incident continues to reverberate in unpredictable ways.

 During a political debate at Tokyo’s Hibiya Public Hall that October, a 17-year-old rightist, Otoya Yamaguchi, broke free from the assembled crowd, rushed the stage, and stabbed Asanuma with a small sword two times before being apprehended.
 He committed suicide three weeks later while being incarcerated in a detention cell.

 Right-wing groups had strongly opposed Asanuma, who criticized the Liberal Democratic Party and the United States, proclaiming the latter to be the common enemy of the Japanese and Chinese peoples during a speech in Beijing one year before.

-Since the assassination was telecast live on public broadcaster NHK, the incident received substantial attention.
+Since the assassination was video recorded by public broadcaster NHK, the incident later received substantial attention.
 But more notably, just before Yamaguchi plunged his weapon into Asanuma for the second time, Mainichi Shimbun newspaper photographer Yasushi Nagao pointed his camera at the pair and clicked the shutter — the resulting image of which won the Pulitzer Prize in 1961.

 Very rarely, if ever, are the perpetrators of political assassinations later celebrated in a public forum.
 Yet on two occasions at the end of last year that was the case for Yamaguchi.

 In the very same hall where the gruesome killing took place, right-wing groups held a Shinto ceremony to commemorate the assassin on the 50-year anniversary of when he hung himself with a bedsheet.